-Recently, Instagram user paradigmofperfection posted a video of herself incorporating the kettlebell swing with alternating curtsy lunges.
+Recently, Instagram user paradigmofperfection posted a video of herself incorporating the kettlebell swing with an alternating curtsy lunge.
 These are different than reverse lunges and require more concentration and balance to execute.
 As you’ll see, a total of six lunges are performed.
 Then she continues on to only perform double-handed kettlebell swings.

 If you pay close attention to each lunge, you’ll notice that her planted foot remains fixed.
 This shows extraordinary flexibility but also ensures a smooth transition.
 There is no pivoting of the planted foot which forces further stretching than a typical reverse lunge.
 Also, watching the lunging foot, the heel never touches the floor which makes balancing a little more difficult.